kattunga/BlazorZXingJs/README.md

 ### Supported Formats

-This library uses auto-detect feature of zxing-js library.
-It supports variety of barcode types.
+It supports variety of barcode and 2d code types.
 For more information: [zxing-js supported types](https://github.com/zxing-js/library#supported-formats)

 ## Prerequisites